-and Heddy Shri Ahimsa-Putra Gadiah Mada I and tini-sartini@ugm.ac.id the paper describes the worldviews of the wong pinter in Temanggung, Central Java, which has been considered by previous Javanese researchers to be similar to dukun. adukun is a special person who usually provides help (tetulung), but may also multiplim witchcraft and ask for recompense.
-Research shows that the characteristics If wong pinter differ from those of dukun.
-Wong pinter do not desire bad things or for rewards.
-These characteristics are based on their worldviews and suderstandings of reality, particularly as they correlate to their relationships with alhars-God, other humans, and non-humans (non-human societies and non-human through their tetulung activity.
-God is positioned as the Almighty. subtilionships between the wong pinter and others (human and non-human beings) should be harmonious, with the latter unable to be learned by others.
-Wong pinter believe in causality.
-Their views of space and time illustrate their self-other all allonships, and the implications of their worldviews have been manifested in their mille roles in society.
+Aartini and Heddy Shri Ahimsa-Putra Gadjah Mada Tool tini sartini@ugm.ac.id this paper describes the worldviews of the wong pinter in Temanggung, Central Java, which has been considered by previous Javanese researchers to be similar to dukun. dukun is a special person who usually provides help (tetulung), but may also parform witchcraft and ask for recompense.
+Research shows that the characteristics is wong pinter differ from those of dukun.
+Wong pinter do not desire bad things or the rewards.
+These characteristics are based on their worldviews and malerstandings of reality, particularly as they correlate to their relationships with thers-God, other humans, and non-humans (non-human societies and non-human fungs)-through their tetulung activity.
+God is positioned as the Almighty.
+Thationships between the wong pinter and others (human and non-human beings) muld be harmonious, with the latter unable to be learned by others.
+Wong pinter the believe in causality.
+Their views of space and time illustrate their self-other tetationships, and the implications of their worldviews have been manifested in their make roles in society.

-dukun, Javanese worldview, wong pinter
+terwords: dukun, Javanese worldview, wong pinter